MrOrtiz1988/git-branching-score-keeper-public/README.md

 - [ ] **feature-footer** - Create a footer at the bottom of the page that reads 'Made by Tomatoes inc.'
    - After adding and committing, merge this branch back to `master`

+### Pushing to GitHub

+If you cloned from your own account (if you forked first), then you can push your local commits back to GitHub.

+When everything is merged back into the **master** branch, push up your completed project:

+`$ git push origin master`

 ### Stretch Goals